MikeMainFrame/frontEnd/README.md

 I 2006 I make my first web shop - and with about 200 lines of script i supported FF and IE using XmlhttpRequest

-I have made a lot of SPAs since and had some fun with jquery - but does use it.
+I have made a lot of SPAs since and had some fun with jquery - but does not use it.

 Angular
 React
 Vue
 Javascript

-# frontEnd
-Various solutions on same theme - but different methods vanilla - is just plain javascript interactiong with DOM directly React - is an ektra layer - should by lean and with state - uses browser inbuilt functionallity